MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/python-tutorials.md

 This article describes the Python tutorials and quickstarts for [SQL Server Machine Learning Services](../sql-server-machine-learning-services.md).
 ::: moniker-end
 ::: moniker range="=azuresqldb-mi-current||=sqlallproducts-allversions"
-This article describes the Python tutorials and quickstarts for [SQL Managed Instance Machine Learning Services](/azure/sql-database/sql-database-managed-instance-machine-learning-services-overview).
+This article describes the Python tutorials and quickstarts for [Azure SQL Managed Instance Machine Learning Services](/azure/sql-database/sql-database-managed-instance-machine-learning-services-overview).
 ::: moniker-end

 <a name="bkmk_pythontutorials"></a>